WORDS BY JOSEPH FURNESS

 Air Jordan 5 ‘Wings’

 The Air Jordan 5 ‘Wings’ is a sneaker for maximalists.
 Covered in doodles drawn by students from the Chicago-based non-profit cultural arts centre Little Black Pearl Art And Design Academy, the sneaker was designed to raise awareness about Jordan Brand’s The UNCF Wings Scholar Program (hence the name).

-In 2021, The iconic Stefanel Trieste-inspired ‘Shattered Backboard’ colourway – one that has its genesis in the Air Jordan 1 – jumped over to the Air Jordan 5.
+In 2021, The iconic Stefanel Trieste-inspired ‘Shattered Backboard’ colorway – one that has its genesis in the Air Jordan 1 – jumped over to the Air Jordan 5.
 The result?
 An AJ5 decorated with warm orange accents that’s perfect for your autumn rotation.

-In 2000, Jordan dropped the Air Jordan 5 ‘Laney’: a shoe that subtly incorporated the school colours of Emsley A. Laney, Michael Jordan’s high school.
+In 2000, Jordan dropped the Air Jordan 5 ‘Laney’: a shoe that subtly incorporated the school colors of Emsley A. Laney, Michael Jordan’s high school.
 19 years later, an alternate take was released that took full advantage of the eye-catching fusion of the two vibrant shades.

 The Air Jordan 5 ‘What The’ is a compilation of some of the most striking AJ5s released over the years – namely ‘Tokyo’, ‘Shanghai’, ‘Raging Bull’, ‘Laser’, ‘Quai 54’, 'Bel-Air', ‘Green Bean’ and ‘Army Olive’.
-Needless to say, this colourway is best reserved for extroverts.
+Needless to say, this colorway is best reserved for extroverts.